 The Rev. Sam Sheridan

-Father Sam comes to us from Waynesboro Virginia, which he describes as the part of Virginia that is more Appalachia than the South.
-He graduated with a BA in Theatre Arts from Sewanee: the University of the South, and more recently with an M.Div from Virginia Theological Seminary.
+Father Sam comes to us from the Shenandoah Valley here in Virginia.
+He graduated with a BA in Theatre Arts from Sewanee: the University of the South, and an M.Div from Virginia Theological Seminary.
 In the decade between those two schools he had many jobs, often simultaneously.
-He served as Floor Manager at Bronzecraft Foundry for Sculpture, and Children and Youth Minister at St John's Episcopal in Waynesboro; Assistant General Manager at Pasture and Pasture Q, and Director of Private Events at Keswick Hall and Golf Club in Charlottesville, Virginia among several other positions.
-Before seminary he would have told you that he was a sculptor, writer, painter, and foundryman who had other jobs to support all his arts habits.
-Now he has added preacher and pastor to the list.
+He served as Floor Manager at Bronzecraft Foundry for Sculpture; Children and Youth Minister at St John's Episcopal in Waynesboro; Assistant General Manager at Pasture and Pasture Q; and Director of Private Events at Keswick Hall and Golf Club in Charlottesville, Virginia among several smaller things—mostly in wineries.